 But there I was, face-to-face with nanopants.
 Well, not literally, but virtually as I was surfing the web shopping for easy-care travel clothing.
 It seems everyone is gaga over the stain-resistant properties of clothing using nanotechnology—the science of manipulating atoms, the fundamental building blocks of nature, into shapes and structures that serve our needs and desires.

-I know what you’re thinking—if they can do that with pants, imagine what the future may hold—and I’m right there with you.
+I know what you’re thinking—if they can do that with travel pants, imagine what the future may hold—and I’m right there with you.
 But before you race off gleefully into the stain-resistant future, think on this: Advanced nanotechnology requires miniature (and I do mean teeny-weeny) robots to actually perform the manipulating and positioning of individual atoms, all less than 1,000 nanometers, which is so small they had to invent a long word just to describe it.

 Sure, right now, the manufacturers of these pants and shirts are relying on basic nanotechnology.
 And the hype machine is being fueled by the hot breath of a thousand marketing types ogling over a new word to use with technology that slaps an added $10 to the selling price just to account for the extra letters used on the hangtag.
 However, today’s basic technology is but a dream away from tomorrow’s scientific advances, and that means nano-sized robots.
 And don’t think every athletic, adventure, outdoor, and travel apparel company hasn’t already thought of this.

 In his book, “Engines of Creation,” author Kevin Ulmer gets downright giddy over the prospects of microscopic robots assembling proteins into machines.
-Frankly, the thought of tiny robots scurrying around my travel or hiking pants, even if I can’t see them, gives me the willies.
+Frankly, the thought of tiny robots scurrying around my travel pants, even if I can’t see them, gives me the willies.

 Of course, I can see the advantages for nanopants technology in adventure travel garb.
 After all, there is a lot to be said for finishing any trip looking as clean as when I started, and all thanks to nanotechnology at work, removing stains here and there, and keeping me looking fresh and primped.